Here to help

 Upcoming events

-PROF/PRACT/VOL EVENT-Conflict Resolution Session -Difficult Conversations
+ONLINE PROF/PRACT/VOL - Conflict Resolution Session Difficult Conversations

-7 September 2022 | 12:00 - 12:45
+7 May 2024 | 12:00 - 12:45

 Conflict can arise when there are disagreements over: views, values or actions and interests or needs are not being met.
 Conflict can also be an opportunity for change.
 The SCCR offers a range of conflict resolution training options.